 We believe that developing, maintaining, evolving, and enhancing awareness and integrity of our brand and reputation in a cost-effective manner are important to achieving widespread acceptance and use of our work marketplace and are important elements in attracting new users and retaining existing users.
 Successful and efficient promotion and positioning of our brand, offerings, and business model depend on, among other things, the effectiveness of our marketing efforts and brand messaging, our ability to provide a reliable, trustworthy, and useful work marketplace and offerings at competitive prices, the perceived value of our work marketplace and offerings, and our ability to engender user trust and provide quality support.
 In order to reach the brand awareness and acceptance levels of some of our competitors, we need to continuously invest in marketing programs that may not be successful in achieving meaningful awareness and acceptance levels, particularly during early phases of expansion into newer user awareness segments, such as international users and users who are reluctant to utilize remote or contract workers.
 Some of the marketing programs and brand promotion efforts we implement may be new and unproven and therefore their likelihood of success may be uncertain.
 Further, brand promotion activities may not resonate with existing or potential users or yield increased revenue, and even if they do, the increased revenue may not offset the expenses we incur in building, evolving, and maintaining our brand and reputation.
 For example, since 2019, we have made significant investments in sales and marketing to acquire new clients and drive brand awareness, and expect to increase these investments throughout 2022.
 It is not certain that these investments have had or will have sufficient positive impact on our brand to be cost effective.
 Likewise, negative publicity and news coverage, fraud or other illegal activity conducted by bad actors on our work marketplace, or decisions we make relating to geopolitical or social matters, such as our decision to suspend business operations in Russia and Belarus, may undermine our brand promotion efforts or harm our reputation.
 We have also recently evolved, and will continue to evolve, our marketing and brand positioning efforts, including a rebranding effort which we began in the second quarter of 2021, expanding our focus on large enterprise and other clients and prospects with larger, longer-term independent talent needs.
+More recently, in the third quarter of 2022, we launched a new brand campaign, advertising across television, online video, streaming audio, and digital and social media channels.
 These efforts may not be successful in achieving the brand awareness and acceptance levels in a cost-effective manner, or without harming other areas of our business.